orbaygny/Portfolio/KingSlayer/README.md

 A fast-paced action game where both the player and enemies die in a single hit.
 Precision, timing, and clean architecture are key.

-📂 `/SampleScripts/` – Selected code samples from key gameplay systems (AI, Combat, Skills)
+📂 `/Scripts/` – All pre alpha prototype codes can be found

 ## 🧠 Features